 Unfair commercial practices

-- The existence or nature of a product and its main characteristics
+- Existence or nature of a product

 - The existence, extent or nature of any approval or sponsorship (direct or indirect) of the product by others